12 Steps to Revive Customer Service Incentives

 4. Balance Motivations

-Do this now: Consider how your customer service team is motivated both intrinsically and extrinsically.
+Action Item: Consider how your customer service team is motivated both intrinsically and extrinsically.

 5. Make It Short

-Do this now: Think about how your program can be broken down into smaller, more imperative components.
+Action Item: Think about how your program can be broken down into smaller, more imperative components.

 6. Encourage Group Goal-Setting, Collaboration & Teamwork

-Sometimes the intrinsic motivation of not letting your team down, paired with the extrinsic motivation of a reward you can all enjoy has the power to do what an individual incentive couldn’t.
+Sometimes the intrinsic motivation of not letting your team down, paired with the extrinsic motivation of a reward you can all enjoy, has the power to do what an individual incentive couldn’t.

-Do this now: Create team-driven incentives directly and visibly linked to the company’s strategic intent.
+Action Item: Create team-driven incentives directly and visibly linked to the company’s strategic intent.

-8. Reward People on the Spot
+8. Recognize Employees on the Spot

 9. Be Persistent

-Do this now: Communicate—early and often.
+Action Item: Communicate—early and often.

 10. Enable Two-Way Feedback

-Do this now: Conduct follow-up surveys before, during and after your customer service incentive program.
+Action Item: Conduct follow-up surveys before, during and after your customer service incentive program.

 11. Follow Through on What You Learn